Questions on Admission

 - Age: 7-16 years at the time of admission

-- A diagnosis of Autism Spectrum Disorder (ASD) or ASD-related disorders and social impairment from autism consultant, psychologist or medical practitioner
+- A diagnosis of autism or autism related disorders and social impairment from autism consultant, psychologist or medical practitioner

 - Mild to moderate severity of autism

 - Adequate non-verbal cognitive abilities, verbal and literacy skills to access mainstream academic curriculum

 - No major behavioural challenges that will disrupt learning in an average class size of 8 to 12 students

 Ultimately, the decision on admission to the school rests with school's Admission Review Committee comprising the principal and other appointed educators and medical professionals.

 - the cognitive and verbal abilities to do the mainstream academic curriculum,